 Warlic: Ma I mas meht ekil ton od I!!!

 Warlic: Yulgar might be on to something here... give it a try adventurer.

 Warlic: Um, Ash, you might want to stand back and check your work...

-Warlic: You’ll have to be careful though, the north is home to many dangerous species.
+Warlic: You will have to be very careful, the north is home to many dangerous species.